 Ever flipped through the FAR’s clauses?
 If so, you know that the FAR requires prime contractors to insert certain provisions (commonly called “flow-downs”) in government subcontracts.
 Fail to include the flow-downs, and may be in breach of your prime contract.
 Other FAR and SBA provisions require you to obtain certifications from your subcontractors and limit the amount of work your subcontractors perform.

-If you need a compliant government subcontract, Koprince Law can prepare a thorough, comprehensive subcontract agreement, to include:
+If you need a compliant government subcontract, Koprince McCall Pottroff can prepare a thorough, comprehensive subcontract agreement, to include:

 - Mandatory FAR flow-downs